Ser-Avi/lab01-toolbox-functions/README.md

 # Lab01: Toolbox Functions

+Name: Avi Serebrenik
+Teammate: Daniel.
+Shadertoy Link: https://www.shadertoy.com/view/WflBDn  -- please use the definitions at the top of Image to show the solutions for each 3 flowers

 Let's practice using some tool box functions!
 You may work with a partner for this one.

 # Setup